aeslaughter/moose/docs/content/utilities/moosedown/core.md

 italics are two examples of inline items.

 !alert! note title=MooseDown is a restricted version of [markdown].
-To unify the markdown content and to create a fast parser a limited set of markdown is being used to define the MooseDocs language.
+To unify content and to create a fast parser a limited set of markdown is being used to define the MooseDocs syntax.
 The following sections detail the syntax that comprise the syntax.
 !alert-end!